 To configure this feature, check the Don't require two-factor authentication for logins from the following IPs: box and enter your network information in the space provided.
 You can choose whether unenrolled users accessing the application from an authorized network are required to complete Duo enrollment by checking the box next to Enroll new users logging in from authorized networks.
 Click the Save Changes button at the bottom of the page when done.

-If you're on Duo's Platform or Enterprise edition, use the policy editor to change the "Trusted Networks" policy setting globally, for specific applications, or for groups of users.
+If you're on Duo's Duo MFA, Duo Access, or Duo Beyond plans, use the policy editor to change the "Trusted Networks" policy setting globally, for specific applications, or for groups of users.
 See the Policy & Control documentation for more information.

 With "Permitted Groups" Duo groups can be used to restrict active Duo user access to applications.
 See the Using Groups documentation for more information and detailed instructions.